homeofficehost/dotfiles/README.md

 dotfiles remote add origin https://github.com/thomasgroch/dotfiles.git dotfiles config status.showUntrackedFiles no
 # dotfiles remote set-url origin
+caffeinate -i ./install.sh
+password-store-installer
 ```

+No extra tooling, no symlinks, files are tracked on a version control system, you can use different branches for different computers, you can replicate you configuration easily on new installation.

 * When it finishes, open iTerm and press `Command + ,` to open preferences.
 Under Profiles > Colors, select "Load Presets" and choose the `Solarized Dark Patch` scheme.
 If it isn't there for some reason, import it from `~/.dotfiles/configs` -- you may also need to select the `Hack` font and check the box for non-ascii font and set to `Roboto Mono For Powerline` (I've had mixed results for automating these settings--love a pull request that improves this)
 * I've also found that you need to reboot before fast key repeat will be enabled